daniilsunyaev/yarrd/README.md

 - ✓ use tempfile dir in command specs
 - ✓ extract page to separate file
 - ✓ add is Null check
-- remove result from where closures, cmp should return false in case of undefined, or think of three-valued logic
+- ✓ remove result from where closures, cmp should return false in case of undefined, or think of three-valued logic
+- ✓ refactor cmp_operator a bit
 - add hard limit to row size
 - float values
 - think of bitwise version of cmp operator